Songwriter of "Burning Man", "Homemade", “That's Country Bro,” "Rearview Town," "Made in America," and "Some of It"

 Artists who have cut Wallin’s songs include Lorrie Morgan, Garth Brooks, Montgomery Gentry, Sammy Kershaw, Tommy Shane Steiner, Trace Adkins, Michael Peterson, Anthony Smith, Jeffrey Steele, Confederate Railroad, Neal McCoy, Brian McComas, Brad Paisley, Joe Diffie, Diamond Rio, Kenny Chesney, Toby Keith and many, many more.

-Songwriter of “I Got Away With You," "Whiskey On My Breath," and "In Case You didn't Know"
+Songwriter of “I Got Away With You," "Whiskey On My Breath," "In Case You didn't Know" and "Does To Me"

 In a career that has spanned fifteen years, country music hit maker Tyler Reeve has gone through an array of life-altering moments in which the Alabama native was rocked by the intricacies of life and knew instinctively that it was time to change direction.